MenkeTechnologies/zsh-expand/README.md

 - zsh-expand expands incorrect spellings and phrases, globs, command/process substitution, =command expansion, history expansion and $parameters

 ## Bypassing expansion
 Expansion can be temporarily bypassed with control-space.
-The variable `ZPWR_EXPAND_BLACKLIST` which should be an array of blacklisted items will blacklist items permanently.
+The variable `ZPWR_EXPAND_BLACKLIST` can be set to an array of regular or global aliases which will not be expanded.

-You can override the following environment variables to control expansion.
+You can override the following variables to control expansion.
 ```sh
 # ignore expansion of these regular/global aliases
 export ZPWR_EXPAND_BLACKLIST=(g gco)